-The term, yakiniku, is derived from the Japanese term "yaki", which means grilled, and "niku", which means meat, or beef.
-It is a term that is used broadly to describe various grilled and cooked meats including American outdoor BBQ style meats, or Korean style BBQ which is meat that is often marinated and cooked on a tabletop open flame grill.
-Yakiniku may also refer to meat that is cooked either in a pan or griddle on the stove, or on a teppanyaki tabletop grill.
+The term yakiniku is derived from the Japanese term yaki, which means "grilled," and niku, which means "meat," or "beef."
+It is a term that is used broadly to describe various grilled and cooked meats, including American outdoor BBQ style meats and Korean style BBQ, which is meat that is often marinated and cooked on a tabletop, open-flame grill.
+Yakiniku may also refer to meat that is cooked either in a pan or griddle on the stove or on a teppanyaki tabletop grill.

 Regardless of the cooking method, grilled meat is often served with a yakiniku dipping sauce, or it is seasoned with yakiniku sauce prior to being cooked.

-- Using a strainer, pour the sauce into a small bowl to separate the garlic pieces which may be discarded.
+Using a strainer, pour the sauce into a small bowl to separate the garlic pieces.
+Discard the garlic.

-Note: the sauce has a concentrated flavor, so a little bit goes a long way.
-If you're going to use it as a dipping sauce for yakiniku, for younger children or for those that prefer a milder flavor, simply add a bit of hot water to the sauce to dilute it.
+The sauce has a concentrated flavor, so a little bit goes a long way.
+If you're going to use it as a dipping sauce for yakiniku, for younger children, or for those that prefer a milder flavor, simply add a bit of hot water to the sauce to dilute it.